Dairyland Dancers (Madison, WI)

 Instructors

-We already have the following instructors confirmed.
+We have the following instructors confirmed (listed in reverse alphabetical order).
 You'll recognize many from past Sundance Stompedes.

 Click on the photo for a short biography.